 All of the channel attributes we’ve discussed, such as they’re trusted, targeted and valued, also apply to internal emails you send within your company.
 In fact, the larger your company is, the more essential your email signature becomes.

 Are there some new internal job opportunities?
 Do you have a new clean-desk policy?
 An email signature can easily incorporate internal communications without having to get your users to do anything extra.

 It’s also a great marketing channel if you have employees located in different areas.
 More and more people work remotely these days and are not in the same building or the same country.
-By adding a small message under internal emails, you can easily keep employees up to date with the latest news without interrupting their day.
+By adding a small message under internal emails, you keep employees up to date without interrupting their day.